ljn7/CRUD-on-mySQL-via-REST-api-using-Spring-Boot-and-Hibernate/README.md

-# CRUD-on-mySQL-using-Spring-Boot-and-Hibernate
+# CRUD-on-mySQL-via-REST-api-using-Spring-Boot-and-Hibernate
-CRUD operations on mySQL database using Spring Boot and Hibernate libray.
+CRUD operations on mySQL database via REST api using Spring Boot and Hibernate libray.

 * Unit test using Spring Boot.
 * Configs are not hardcoded instead configured using properties file.